We encourage our staff and students to be enterprising in all they do and we maintain close ties with regional employers

 Dr Christina Welch is Reader in Religious Studies and Death Studies.
 She gained her first class BA (Hons) in Religious Studies with Psychology at King Alfred’s College in 2000, and her MA (with distinction) in the Archaeology of Art & Representation from the University of Southampton in 2001.
 In 2005 she gained her AHRB-funded doctorate from the University of Southampton.
 Titled ‘The Role of Popular Visual Representation in the Construction of North American Indian and Western Alternative Spiritual Identities’, it combined her interests in religion and visual representation.
 Christina started university as a mature student having previously had a career in the financial services sector.
 She did much of her study as a single parent, and is neurodivergent.

-Dr Welch plays a leading role in the Medieval Jewish Winchester project, an interdisciplinary project in which academics from across the Faculty of Humanities and Social Sciences are working closely with Winchester City Council to rediscover Winchester's forgotten Jewish history and heritage, and to make it accessible to the general public.
+Dr Welch has played a leading role in the Medieval Jewish Winchester project, an interdisciplinary project in which academics from across the Faculty of Humanities and Social Sciences are working closely with Winchester City Council to rediscover Winchester's forgotten Jewish history and heritage, and to make it accessible to the general public.

 A leading authority on late medieval carved cadavers, she recently developed a dedicated website exploring those found in England, Wales and Scotland dating from c.
 1425 to 1558, as well as carved cadavers found in Ireland.
 Find out more about late medieval carved cadavers.